maximaging/opencv_3.2.0_android_prebuilts/README.md

 </details>

 (B) If OpenCV_FOUND variable is founded but is set to 'FALSE'\
-Set the Android project minimum API level to '29'.
+Set the Android project minimum API level to the configured 'ANDROID_API_LEVEL' value.

 (C) If 'zlib' functions such as 'gzopen' are undefined\
 Add the LDFLAG '-lz' when linking the OpenCV project.